YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 In the language of set theory, a relation is essentially a function from the set of arguments to the set of booleans.
-For logicians, a relation symbol is known as a predicate symbol, and by supplying a relation symbol with (all of) its arguments we get an atomic formular.
+For logicians, a relation symbol is known as a predicate symbol, and by supplying a relation symbol with (all of) its arguments we get an atomic formula.
 Furthermore, atomic formulae are used to build (compound) formulae with logic connectives.
 When it comes to logic programming , we call the formula which we want to refute a _goal_.
 This term (i.e., goal) is inherited by the modern successor of logic programming, which is called _relational